Managing attempted fraud

 Unfortunately, some people still attempt to deliberately claim payments they are not entitled to.
 The NBRA works closely with relevant authorities, including police agencies, to support any investigations and prosecutions of fraud.

-If you have information about possible fraud, contact us on the details below.
+If you have information about possible fraud, fill out the form on the Department of Prime Minister and Cabinet website.
 You can do this anonymously if you choose.
 Any information you have could help direct support back to bushfire-affected communities.

 Fraud Control Officer